CCDozer/Uplexapricebot/README.md

 # Uplexapricebot
-A bot that shows the uPlexa price, via the Coingecko API
+A bot that shows the uPlexa price in $USD

+Powered by Coingecko API